universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     bio: "is a third-year Psychology and Gender and Sexuality Studies major.
 She was most recently seen in the Dean's Men's production of *Love's Labour's Lost* (Jaquenetta/Maria).
 Her other Shakespeare experience includes *Hamlet* (Hamlet) and *A Midsummer Night's Dream* (Titania).
 She currently serves as the social chair for the Dean's Men board.
 She hopes you enjoy the show!"
   - role: Queen Duncan/Siward
     name: Abigail Spencer
+    bio: "is \"allegedly\" a Master's student in the MAPSS department studying Psychology (we have not confirmed this department exists).
+Abigail claims to have \"received a BS in Sociology and a BA in Forensic Psychology\" (needs citation).
+Abigail dedicates this performance to \"Precious and Peach cat\" (these cats are real but we are still investigating how they are connected to Abigail.)
+[This bio is awaiting review from our team of fact checkers]."
   - role: Porter
     name: Jack Pflieger
   - role: Malcolm